hemalathatummala/CIS5755SEGroupProject/README.md

 ### GitHub url
 https://github.com/hemalathatummala/CIS5755SEGroupProject.git
 ### Project Introduction
-we are designing fast session store for online applications by referring https://aws.amazon.com/getting-started/hands-on/building-fast-session-caching-with-amazon-elasticache-for-redis/.Our application will have login page where user will be asking for his email and upon successful login we will show number of times user has logged in to particualr application.
-In this application, we have consider ttl for email as 30 secs which means within 30 seconds if user logged in multiple times we will be capturing each successful login and showing it as number of Visists for application.
+we are designing fast session store for online applications by referring https://aws.amazon.com/getting-started/hands-on/building-fast-session-caching-with-amazon-elasticache-for-redis/.
+Our application will have login page where user will be asking for his email and upon successful login we will show number of times user has logged into particular application.
+In this application, we have consider ttl for email as 30 secs which means within 30 seconds if user logged in multiple times we will be capturing each successful login and showing it as number of Visits for application.

 ### Activities done by the Group
-### Initial Plan: (1 hr)
+### Initial design plan: (1 hr)
 We initially discussed about session caching, how we can use redis and flask to achieve this task .
 We thought of implementing our application using AWS cloud platform by following the tutorial.
-We wnat to use cloud9 as IDE to develop our application.
+We want to use cloud9 as IDE to develop our application.
 We then planned to integrate our github codebase with cloud9 , so that we will be able to push all our changes to github we then thought of implementing our application in cloud9 by installing required libraries Finally we thought of pushing our changes to github after validating them in cloud9